rohaquinlop/cogniplexity/README.md

 # Set a threshold and output JSON/CSV
 cognity . -mx 10 --output-json --output-csv

+# Quiet mode (no output, exit code only)
+cognity . -mx 10 -q

 # See all options
 cognity --help
 ```